Japan in the artistic creation of Fernando Lemos

 Location

-Engawa Gulbenkian GardenIn Portuguese, with simultaneous translation to English and Portuguese Sign Language interpretation.
+Engawa Gulbenkian GardenIn Portuguese, with Portuguese Sign Language interpretation.

 Calligraphy, humanity’s primordial impulse to ‘write’ and ‘draw’ (Imafuku), took Fernando Lemos to Japan in 1963, with a grant from the Calouste Gulbenkian Foundation.